Origin of Herbes de Provence

 Commercial Herbes de Provence mixtures vary somewhat widely from one manufacturer to another, so flavor profiles can be very different from one of these mixes to the next.

 The most basic blends typically contain rosemary, savory, marjoram and thyme.
 In the U.S., lavender buds are a popular component for Herbes de Provence mixtures.
-The following herbs can also be present in a bland:
+The following herbs can also be present in a blend:

 - Bay leaf